bantu07/Data-Science-Linear-Regression/README.md

 # Data-Science
 This repository includes all the Machine learning algorithms and its respective R codes.

-Also in this Repository i have included the Linear Regression Projects which i worked on.
+In this Repository i have included only Linear Regression Projects which i worked on.
+I have uploaded all other Machine Learning Techniques in the Repository with their respective names.